Garnishing Wages for Student Loans Is On Hold: What Does It Mean for You

 Settle other debts

-If you have other debt aside from your student loans, debt settlement could give you more wiggle room to pay your student loans.
+If you have unsecured debt aside from your student loans, debt settlement could help you free up more money in your monthly budget to pay your student loans.
 When you settle debt, your lender agrees to accept less than the full amount you owe, but consider it payment in full.
-Getting rid of debt could provide the financial relief you need.
+Getting rid of other personal debt, like credit card debt, won’t directly pay for your student loan debt, but it could provide the financial relief you need.

-You can negotiate with your creditors yourself, or a debt settlement company can negotiate on your behalf.
+You can negotiate with your creditors yourself, or a debt settlement company could negotiate on your behalf.
 Learn how Freedom Debt Relief works to see if this strategy is right for you.

 Consider bankruptcy